 Around the same time, another wonder of the world was being built: The Great Wall of China.
 Surprisingly, spectrometer testing showed that one of the key ingredients in the mortar used to build this phenomenal wall was… sticky rice.

 By 200 BC, the Romans had started building with a type of concrete that is different than today’s.
 The Romans stacked stones of different sizes and filled the spaces between the stones with mortar.
 The mortar was a simple lime cement that reacted with carbon dioxide to harden slowly.
 However, these mortars were weak.
 For more durability, the Romans started using volcanic sand that provided a truly binding agent.
 These were the materials they used to build phenomenal structures such as the Roman Baths, the Pantheon, and the Colosseum.

 In the 18th century, a modern method for producing lime for cement involved clay that was fired until it turned into clinker.
 This was ground into powder and used for cement.
 Now, quality cement such as Portland cement is manufactured by heating a mixture of limestone and clay to temperatures above 1,300 degrees Fahrenheit.
 The mixture forms a clinker which is ground into powder and gypsum is added to keep the concrete workable longer.

 Professional Concrete Installations

 Now, professionals such as Artistic Concrete Designs use this cement to create durable flooring, driveways, patios, and more.
 We also add sealants and coatings to provide an extra layer of protection and design.
-Call Artistic Concrete Designs if you are ready to see where concrete has come in the 21st century.
+Call Artistic Concrete Designs at (770) 580-2700 or contact us online if you are ready to see where concrete has come in the 21st century.